iotaledger/IOTA-2.0-Research-Specifications/2-2 Message Tangle Protocol.md

 ## 3. Tips selection

 We will use RURTS which stands for Restricted Uniform Random Tip Selection.
-This means we choose tips randomly from  a list of "good" tips i.e. the `eligibleTipsList`.
+This means we choose tips randomly from a list of "good" tips, i.e., the `eligibleTipsList`.

 ### Detailed Design